lj020326/ansible-datacenter/docs/git/trunk-based-cicd-pipeline-project-in-k8s-environment.md

 ![](./img/1_-dGhUhnzaUS3WiDR9btcTw.png)

 Pic.
-4: Print from a master-branch build in the Drone Server UI
+4: Print from a main-branch build in the Drone Server UI

 -   **Unit Test**: Drone will execute the unit tests defined in the repo.
--   **Build and Push**: Drone will call the build plugin to build the image, tag it with a combination of the build’s number, the branch and 8 digits from the commit’s hash(ex: _3-master-93d62a1_).
+-   **Build and Push**: Drone will call the build plugin to build the image, tag it with a combination of the build’s number, the branch and 8 digits from the commit’s hash(ex: _3-main-93d62a1_).
 This enables traceability for the image in production.
 This tagged image is then pushed to Harbor to become available for the next steps.
 -   **Security Test**: While in **Harbor**, Clair (our choice for security scan) will inspect the image for vulnerabilities.
 We’ve set an auto-scan on push and set a rule to prevent vulnerable images with low severity and above to be pulled.
 This constraint will force the pipeline to fail in further steps in case of vulnerabilities.
 -   **Helm**: The next step is to build and publish the **helm chart** which will be used for deployment.
 We used the helm package and helm push commands in a custom docker image to execute this step.
 As one of our principles is to reduce complexity and redundancies in configuration, we maintain only one repo for templating all helm charts.
 The developer only needs to describe the specific configs for that service in a **values.yaml** file inside the project and the script will blend it with the unified template to generate the final chart.
-Our chart versioning policy is to match the minor version of a chart (ex: 0.1.4) with each image build (ex: 4-master-abcdefgh).
+Our chart versioning policy is to match the minor version of a chart (ex: 0.1.4) with each image build (ex: 4-main-abcdefgh).
 -   **Deploy Test Environments**: In this step, drone invokes the drone-helm3 plugin to deploy the **helm chart** on each environment.
 This plugin can be configured to set values during the deploy.
 This is quite useful for setting specific URLs for ingress according to the environment.
 -   **Deploy Staging and Production**: Despite the name, Drone will only configure the **Argo-cd** application to sync the new available **helm chart**. **Argo** will, then, be the one that actually deploys and enforces configuration on **kubernetes** staging and production environments.
 What **Drone** does is to check if the **Argo** application already exists (in case of a new repo) and creates it otherwise.
 It sets some **helm** values just like the last step and sets staging deployment as auto-sync and production as manual sync.
 -   **Authorization**: This is **not** a **Drone** step.
 The authorization occurs when the Release Manager approves the deployment in production and manually sync all "out-of-sync" repos in **Argo-cd**.
 In **Argo**, it is possible not only to sync specific **kubernetes** objects but also check the history of all deployments and execute rollbacks for previously working releases.